rokbenko/ai-playground/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/README.md

 > ============================================================
 >
 > Agent:<br>
-> Your name is Bob. ✔️
+> Based on the past conversation, your name is Bob. ✔️
 >
 > User:<br>
 > Quit